 Bananas aren't about to be swept from the face of the earth by a deadly pestilence poised to wipe them out (and more than ten years has elapsed since that original report, yet bananas are still with us).
 There are about 300 varieties of the fruit, and the reported fear applied to only one of them, the Cavendish.
 Granted, the Cavendish is our banana of choice, but it isn't the only banana out there.
 Even if the Cavendish were lost to us, we would still not be singing "Yes, We Have No Bananas."

-The Cavendish, the banana American consumers are most familiar with, is currently threatened in some Asian countries by a new strain of fusarium wilt known as Panama Disease or Race 4.
+The Cavendish, the banana American consumers are most familiar with, has been threatened in some Asian countries by a strain of fusarium wilt known as Panama Disease or Race 4.
 This soil-borne fungus attacks roots and cannot be controlled by fungicides.
 If Race 4 were to reach Cavendish plants in large-scale commercial plantations, it could have a devastating impact on the

 Bananas, by the way, grow on plants, not trees.
 One last bit of banana trivia: a bunch of bananas is properly styled a hand, and a single fruit a finger.

 Barbara "so give someone you love a hand" Mikkelson